EuroProofNet/europroofnet.github.io/_pages/symposium/symposium.md

 * MCLP: Conference on Mathematical and Computational Linguistics for Proofs

-* WG3: Worshop on Program Verification
+* WG3: Workshop on Program Verification

 **Schedule:**